tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 15. Instructor Do: Standard Deviation and Risk (10 min)

 This section focuses on standard deviation and how it can be used to determine the risk associated with an investment.
 You will demo how to calculate standard deviation using Pandas.
-Students will need the concepts covered in this section to calculate sharpe ratios in the next activity.
+Students will need the concepts covered in this section to calculate Sharpe ratios in the next activity.
 Data for this activity was retrieved from [NASDAQ](http://nasdaq.com).

 **Files:**